Azure/azure-quickstart-templates/101-asp-net-app-service/GettingStarted.md

 To deploy your our ASP.NET app you can follow that [tutorial](https://docs.microsoft.com/en-in/azure/app-service/app-service-web-get-started-dotnet#create-an-aspnet-core-web-app).

-Just take care when you want to publish your application, because you have to select an existing app service (the one que have created).
+Just take care when you want to publish your application because you have to select an existing app service (the one that we have created).

 ### How to delete your resources